 Direct Download Link - Part 2 (111 MB, 10:32) Direct Download Link - Part 3 (58 MB, 6:35)

 All videos are 720x480 wide-screen (16:9 ratio) and use the patent-unencumbered Ogg Theora format.
 This is the same format used by Wikipedia for all their multimedia clips.

-First, right-click on the video you want to download and choose "Save Link As" to save it to your hard disk!Now, to play these videos, you've got a couple of choices here:
+To watch the videos, just click on them.
+To download them for later viewing, just right-click on the video you want to download and choose "Save Link As" to save it to your hard disk.Now, to play these videos, you've got a couple of choices here:

 This page focuses on videos about the Pro 1000 Progressive press from Lee Precision, Inc. and how to handload/reload common handgun ammunition.
 However, information about that company's Classic Turret press and single-stage Lee Reloader press will also eventually make its way here.

 I'm generally a fan of the reloading presses from Lee Precision, Inc. The reason isn't that they're the "Rolls-Royces" or "Cadillacs" of the reloading world (well, maybe their Classic Cast or Classic Turret qualify).
 Rather, it's because they're good presses which are actually affordable by mere mortals like me.
 My focus here is on the Pro 1000 because others have focused on other presses already, and also because, due to its relative affordability, the Pro 1000 is a popular purchase.